 This special series will delve into the importance of the census and the current barriers it faces to ensure that all Americans, regardless of income, region, or citizenship status gain the representation they deserve.

-- Why an Accurate 2020 Census Matters: Money, Power and Truth, written by Kyla Fullenwider, an Entrepreneurship Fellow at the Shorenstein Center and previously the first Chief Innovation Officer of the U.S. Census Bureau.
+- Why an Accurate 2020 Census Matters: Money, Power and Truth by Kyla Fullenwider, a Fellow at the Shorenstein Center and previously the first Chief Innovation Officer of the U.S. Census Bureau.

 - How the Digital Divide Could Affect the Accuracy of the 2020 Census by Amy Robinson, an MPP at the Kennedy School and a JD at Harvard Law School.

 - The 2020 Census: Facing a ‘perfect storm? by Terri Ann Lowenthal, a consultant to civil rights organizations, state and local governments, and many other stakeholders on “all things census.”

 - The Benefits of the Census Bureau: A Research Perspective by Nick Buffie, an MPP at the Harvard Kennedy School.